LazuriteMC/Lazurite-Toolbox/README.md

-# Lazurite-Toolbox
+# Lazurite Toolbox

-A set of utils used by several Lazurite mods.
+A set of utilities used by Lazurite mods.